 Certain provisions of the Program Resolution are summarized below.
 Reference should be made to the complete Program Resolution for a full and complete statement of its provisions.
-A copy of the Program Resolution may be obtained by contacting the State at the address provided on the initial page of Part VII of the 2014 Annual Report.
+A copy of the Program Resolution may be obtained by contacting the State at the address provided on the initial page of Part VIII of the 2016 Annual Report.

-Under existing statutory authority as of the date of the 2014 Annual Report, no additional Bonds may be issued to fund remediation payments under the PECFA Program; however, additional Bonds may be issued without statutory authority to fund Outstanding EMCP and to refund Outstanding Bonds.
+Under existing statutory authority as of the date of the 2016 Annual Report, no additional Bonds may be issued to fund remediation payments under the PECFA Program; however, additional Bonds may be issued without statutory authority to refund Outstanding Bonds.

 The Program Resolution provides for a Reserve Fund and a Rate Stabilization Fund, and for the State to obtain Credit Enhancement Facilities and enter into swap agreements with respect to the Bonds.
-As of the date of this Part VII to the 2014 Annual Report, there is no Reserve Fund Requirement (and no balance in the Reserve Fund), there is no balance in the Rate Stabilization Fund, and no Credit Enhancement Facilities or Swap Agreements are in effect.
+As of the date of this Part VIII to the 2016 Annual Report, there is no Reserve Fund Requirement (and no balance in the Reserve Fund), there is no balance in the Rate Stabilization Fund, and no Credit Enhancement Facilities or Swap Agreements are in effect.